A physical model for efficient ranking in networks: Acknowledgements

 \section{Acknowledgements}

 {CDB and CM were supported by the John Templeton Foundation.
-CM was also supported by the Army Research Office under grant 49 W911NF-12-R-0012.
-DBL was supported by NSF award SMA~1633747 and the Santa Fe Institute Omidyar Fellowship.
-We thank Aaron Clauset and Johan Ugander for helpful comments.}
+CM was also supported by the Army Research Office under grant W911NF-12-R-0012.
+DBL was supported by NSF award SMA-1633747 and the Santa Fe Institute Omidyar Fellowship.
+We thank Aaron Clauset and Johan Ugander for helpful comments.
+Competing Interests: The authors declare that they have no competing interests.
+All authors derived the model, analyzed results, and wrote the manuscript.
+CDB wrote Python implementations and DBL wrote MATLAB implementations.
+Open-source code in Python, MATLAB, and SAS/IML available at \href{https://github.com/cdebacco/SpringRank}{https://github.com/cdebacco/SpringRank}.} { {S\arabic{table}} {S\arabic{figure}} {S\arabic{equation}} {S\arabic{section}} }